Opalinium/nocturna-docs/terms.md

 - **Custom Bot Branding:** Personalized display name and profile picture for your server
 - **Reminder History:** View and track all your completed reminders
 - **Priority Support:** Faster response times for issues and feature requests
-- **Multiple Server Support:** Activate premium in multiple servers based on your tier (Basic: 2 servers, Plus: 5 servers, Pro: 10 servers)
+- **Multiple Server Support:** Activate premium in multiple servers based on your tier (Personal: user-facing features only — no server activations, Basic: 2 servers, Plus: 5 servers, Pro: 10 servers)

 ## 3. Eligibility